pagkly/Zed/Investopedia4/Excise Tax Definition.md

 Specific excise taxes are a set tax or fee added to a certain product on a per-unit basis.
 Some examples of federal, specific excise taxes include [[cigarettes]](https://www.investopedia.com/articles/markets/042215/how-altria-mo-makes-its-money.asp) ($1.01 per pack of 20), pipe tobacco ($2.83 per pound), beer ($7 for the first 60,000 barrels), cruise ship passengers ($3 per passenger), and gasoline ($0.183 per gallon).5

-Often sin taxes on targeted goods like beer and alcohol will be taxed at the federal level and also taxed heavily by the state, making the cost of these items higher.
+Often sin taxes on targeted goods like beer and alcohol [[Will|will]] be taxed at the federal level and also taxed heavily by the state, making the cost of these items higher.
 For example, New York has a specific excise tax of $4.35 per cigarette pack of 20.6 Combining this with the federal tax of $1.01 makes the excise taxes alone $5.36.
 These taxes have a considerable impact on the consumer.

 ## Excise Taxes on Retirement Accounts